mattray/spiceweasel/README.md

 Cookbooks
 ---------
 The `cookbooks` section of the JSON or YAML file currently supports `knife cookbook upload FOO` where `FOO` is the name of the cookbook in the `cookbooks` directory.
 If a version is passed, it is validated against an existing cookbook `metadata.rb` and if none is found, the missing cookbook is downloaded.
+You may pass any additional arguments (ie. a Git branch) if necessary.
 The YAML snippet

     cookbooks:
     - apache2:
     - apt:
       - 1.1.0
+      - -B testing
     - mysql:

 produces the knife commands

     knife cookbook upload apache2
-    knife cookbook site vendor apt 1.1.0
-    knife cookbook upload apt
+    knife cookbook site vendor apt 1.1.0 -B testing knife cookbook upload apt
     knife cookbook upload mysql